 Fortunately, employers aren’t on their own when searching for effective feedback solutions that combine insights with convenience, precise people data with seamless integration into existing communication platforms.

 Guessing games won’t suffice to engage any segment of your workforce, much less one like Gen Z with particular expectations and a willingness to question your decision making.
-Trust in the expertise of a true partner like Hyphen and adopt insightful feedback tools to best prepare your organization.
+Trust in the expertise of a true partner like Betterworks Engage and adopt insightful feedback tools to best prepare your organization.
 The bulk of the Gen Z wave has yet to even hit the shoreline but is already making permanent changes in the ways an employer must engage its workforce.